Saint Library

 The Letter of Warning

-Jude composes his canonical epistle — the shortest book in the New Testament — a fierce and tender dispatch warning the Church against false teachers who had slipped into Christian communities, urging believers to 'contend earnestly for the faith' and to snatch doubters from the fire.
+Jude composes his canonical epistle — a fierce and tender dispatch warning the Church against false teachers who had slipped into Christian communities, urging believers to 'contend earnestly for the faith' and to snatch doubters from the fire.

 circa 65 AD